cefasgarciapereira/async-redux/README.md

-# Getting Started with Create React App
+# Async Redux

+This project is the result of a study on react conducted during the course ["Modern React With Redux"](https://www.udemy.com/course/react-redux/).
+The main objective of this project is to show the structure and functioning of a project in React.js using Redux with asynchronous calls.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: